 ► Key Features

-Here are the key features of an eWallet platform.
+Here are the key features of an eWallet apps.

 1. Secure Storage: eWallets encrypt and securely store users’ payment information, reducing the risk of fraud.